David Smith (murderer): Public reaction

-After his conviction it was widely reported in the media that Smith had already been acquitted of an "almost identical" and "carbon-copy" murder 6 years previously, with the BBC reporting that Smith "beat" the earlier murder charge.
+After his conviction, it was widely reported in the media that Smith had already been acquitted of an "almost identical" and "carbon-copy" murder 6 years previously, with the BBC reporting that Smith "beat" the earlier murder charge.
 At the conclusion of the trial Sarah Crump's mother released a statement saying she was relieved that Smith had finally been jailed, saying "I truly believe Smith to be guilty of the murder of my daughter Sarah.
 I said at the trial he would kill again".
 Because of the double jeopardy rules enforced in the UK at the time, Smith could not face trial again for Crump's murder.

 Further police inquiries

 After his conviction in 1999, police forces across the country examined unsolved murders of sex workers to see if they could have been connected to Smith, and his details were circulated to all UK forces.
-In 2008, it was reported that police had taken moulds of Smith's unusually large size 14 feet to see if they matched to footprints found at crime scenes of unsolved murders.
+In 2008, it was reported that police had taken moulds of Smith's unusually large size 14 feet to see if they matched footprints found at crime scenes of unsolved murders.
 The moulds were in part taken because Smith had become a suspect in the murders of sex workers Linda Donaldson and Maria Requena in 1988 and 1991 respectively.
 Requena had been found dead in Leigh, Greater Manchester and Donaldson had been found dead less than two miles away only three years earlier, leading to speculation that the murders were linked and both were victims of an "East Lancs Ripper".
 Donaldson had been killed on the same day a documentary was shown about Jack the Ripper on television, and police believed this could have incited the killer to go out and kill in a copycat incident.
 A police source said: "Smith was a lorry driver travelling up and down the country.
 We believe he was a serial killer and are going back in time to bring closure for victims' families".
 Smith was reportedly questioned about the murders after his conviction for Walker's murder.
 Links between Smith and the two women's murders were previously investigated by Operation Enigma, a nationwide operation that examined the unsolved murders of over 200 sex workers and vulnerable women in the 1980s and 1990s.
 The operation had also concluded that links between Requena and Donaldson's murders were likely.

-The rules on double jeopardy were changed in Britain in 2005 after the Criminal Justice Act 2003 came into force, meaning that cleared suspects could now be tried again for the same crime if new evidence materialised.
-This led to the investigation into Crump's murder being re-opened with Smith still the prime suspect, but as of 2022 he has not been re-tried for her murder and her case remains unresolved.
+The rules on double jeopardy were changed in Britain in 2005 after the Criminal Justice Act 2003 came into force, meaning that cleared suspects could now be tried again for the same crime if new evidence became available.
+This led to the investigation into Crump's murder being re-opened with Smith still the prime suspect.